- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 We regularly test the top 70 VPNs for security and this list only includes VPNs which keep you anonymous and don't track your activity.
 Plus we only recommend VPNs which offer a full-money back guarantee allowing you to try them risk free.

-How we found the top VPNs that prevent ISP tracking
+How I found the top VPNs that prevent ISP tracking

 Every VPN is different, and while this means that there’s a service for every situation, it also makes it tricky for newcomers to decide which one to use.
-Our team of experts carefully evaluates each provider’s performance in the five key areas below to determine which VPNs are the best, and which are best avoided.
+I carefully evaluated each provider’s performance in the five key areas below to determine which VPNs are the best for preventing tracking, and which are best avoided.

-- Versatility: Our team considers the total number of servers covered by a provider’s network, how many simultaneous connections users are allowed, and whether the VPN works in high-censorship countries like China.
+- Versatility: Next, I checked the total number of servers covered by a provider’s network, how many simultaneous connections users are allowed, and whether the VPN works in high-censorship countries like China.

-- Ease of use: In our experience, the best VPNs are those that make everyday browsing as simple as possible.
+- Ease of use: In my professional experience, the best VPNs are those that make everyday browsing as simple as possible.
 This might be by offering around-the-clock customer support, first-class unblocking abilities, or just streamlined, beginner-friendly apps for all of the most popular platforms.

-You can read more about how we test the VPNs we recommend and view the results of those tests in our methodology section below.
+You can read more about how I tested the VPNs in this list and view the results of those tests in our methodology section below.
 First, let’s take a look at the ones that made the cut.

 WANT TO TRY THE TOP VPN RISK FREE?